Coronary artery disease

 Coronary artery disease (CAD) is the accumulation of fatty deposits in the inner layer of the coronary arteries.
 The fatty deposits may begin to develop in childhood and they continue to thicken and enlarge during a person’s lifetime.
 This thickening, known as atherosclerosis, narrows the arteries and can decrease or block the flow of blood to the heart.

-The American Heart Association estimates that more than 16 million Americans suffer from coronary artery disease — the number-one killer of both men and women in the U.S.
+The American Heart Association estimates that more than 16 million Americans suffer from coronary artery disease — the No. 1 killer of both men and women in the U.S.

 Risk factors for CAD often include: